 Davis v.
-Quigley Co., Inc. et al., Case No. 24-X-04-000440, Circuit Court, Maryland, Baltimore City (case filed 2/13/07).
-Plaintiff suing individually and as personal representative of the Estate of Charles F. Davis.
-Individual plaintiff seeks damages allegedly caused to decedent by exposure to asbestos and cigarettes, with claims against certain asbestos manufacturer defendants and certain tobacco company defendants.
+Quigley Co., Inc., et al., Case No. 24-X-04-000440, Circuit Court, Baltimore City, Maryland (case filed 2/13/07).
+Plaintiff is suing individually and as Personal Representative of the Estate of Charles F. Davis seeking damages allegedly caused to decedent by exposure to asbestos and cigarettes, with claims against certain asbestos manufacturer defendants and certain tobacco company defendants.

 Holz, et al. v.
 A.W.
-Chesterton Co., et al., Case No. 24-X-04-000433, Circuit Court of Baltimore City, Maryland. (case filed 4/14/04).
-Plaintiff, suing individually and as personal representative of the Estate of Clarence R. Elbon, had previously sued asbestos defendants and has now joined certain tobacco company defendants, including Liggett.
-Liggett filed a motion to dismiss on October 24, 2006 which is pending before the court.
+Chesterton Co., et al., Case No. 24-X-04-000433, Circuit Court, Baltimore City, Maryland. (case filed 4/14/04).
+Plaintiff, suing individually and as Personal Representative of the Estate of Clarence R. Elbon, had previously sued asbestos defendants and has now joined certain tobacco company defendants, including Liggett.
+Liggett filed a motion to dismiss on October 24, 2006, which is pending before the court.